berensp/berensp.github.io/_posts/2024-06-29-farcaster.md

 date: 2024-06-29
 author:	Paul Berens
 ---
 I originally stumbled upon Dan Romero [on Twitter](https://x.com/dwr) (I think), which then led me to his blog, which I found nice and simple and subsequently forked and adapted (you're looking at it, btw).
-He was at Coinbase at the time, but I took notice when he revealed that he was building a new social network on crypto rails.
-As far as blockchain went I had dabbled in the *casino* (h/t bro-in-law Frank-형), but was inexperienced with the *computer* (e.g., NFTs, etc.), and yet I was curious to learn about it—NFTs and so forth—and since my learning style is constructivism (i.e. tinkering) I DM'd Dan 2022-06-21 to jump on Farcaster and joined the Android Alpha the same day.
+He was at Coinbase at the time, but I took notice when he revealed that he was building a new social network on crypto rails called [Farcaster](https://www.farcaster.xyz/).
+As far as blockchain went I had dabbled in the *casino* (h/t bro-in-law Frank-형), but was inexperienced with the *computer*, and yet I was curious to learn about it—NFTs and so forth—and since my learning style is constructivism (i.e. tinkering) I DM'd Dan 2022-06-21 to jump on Farcaster and joined the Android Alpha the same day.

 ![pb – your week on Farcaster](/assets/og/ui_your_week_fcast.png)